Did you just search, “what does quiet title mean”?

 The length of the process depends on your specific case.

-If you are initiating a quiet title action just to clear up a technical issue, it will probably be a shorter process than if there is another party actively claiming ownership.
+If you are initiating a quiet title action just to clear up a technical issue, it will likely be a shorter process than if another party is actively claiming ownership.

 Be sure to give yourself time and flexibility.